 A leader should also notice good work.
 A great leader?
 They will recognise good work, reward that good work and encourage repeat performances.
 Rewarding staff is tricky as cash incentives don’t often work.
 You can pick up Trophies plus medals to make a more physical mark of respect for hard work, so visit their site for some ideas.
 Cash incentives encourage a more temporary boost – which isn’t what we want, not ideally.
 This good form is temporary, but class is permanent, and you can encourage that through good development as well as rewarding good work.

 The best leaders around try to develop their employees.
-Training is something you should take an active role in – and employee feedback is something that shouldn’t just be targets-based, it should be about career development as well.
+Training is something you should take an active role in – and employee engagement is something that shouldn’t just be targets-based, it should be about career development as well.
 A great leader will want to see their employees flourish, instead of stagnate.

 Being the best leader that you can be is all about one thing – taking an active role.
 So don’t take a backseat, not if you’re the one who should be at the steering wheel.